What Is a Mature Quality Management System?

 Internal audits should ask the simple question: Are we doing what we say we are doing?
 If not, should we change what we are saying or change what we are doing back to what we are saying?

 These answers generally come from the employees that have been taking pride in their work for years.
-That said don’t forget about the newly hired people.
-There observations can be very valuable.
+That said, don’t forget about the newly hired people.
+Their observations can be very valuable.

-In closing, your QMS will mature if it’s used as a tool to drive improvement and not as an extra thing we have to do.
-If your top manager has memorized the Quality Policy, knows the status of the quality objectives and owns the Management Review process you’re on your way.
+In closing, your QMS will mature if it’s used as a tool to drive improvement and not as an extra thing to do.
+If your top manager has memorized the quality policy, knows the status of the quality objectives and owns the management review process, you’re on your way.
 An optimized QMS can reduce the costs associated with unnecessary ISO steps and help you collect as much value from your existing processes as possible.